cheesegrits/filament-google-maps/README.md

 Also note the use of the MapIsFilter table filter.
 With this optionally included in the table filters, your map acts as a filter for the attached table, so zooming and panning to change the visible map pins will filter the table accordingly.

+There is also an additional action, the GoToAction, available for this widget, which will zoom and pan the map to the selected location when clicked.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>